 These large vehicles are legally permitted to haul up to 80,000 pounds or 40 tons of cargo.
 Consider that a typical passenger car weighs only about 2,000 to 4,000 pounds, and it is easy to understand just why these accidents can be so catastrophic.

-What Are Common Causes of Truck Accidents?
+What Are Common Causes Of Truck Accidents?

 1. No-Zones